m-d-grunnill/MetaCast/CONTRIBUTING.md

 ### Commit Messages
 Start with a one line summary outlining the changes.
 If the changes are to code please list the files changed.

-### Documentation of Code (Docstrings, etc)
+### Documentation of Code
 Please use numpy/scipy style (numpydoc) for documenting code.
 See [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) for a style guide.

 ## Join The Project Team
-Please message Martin Grunnill via his github profile m-d-grunnill if you wish to join the project team.
+Please message Martin Grunnill via <m.d.grunnill@gmail.com> if you wish to join the project team.

 <!-- omit in toc -->